ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ## Summary

-In just a few steps, you've created your first multiplayer game in Core by using simple editor operations and a bit of Lua scripting.
+In just a few steps, you've created your first multiplayer game in CORE by using simple editor operations and a bit of Lua scripting.
 You're now able to publish your game and share it with your friends!